-To help you better identify what may be causing your breathing issue, Cecil Yeung, MD, and our team of ear, nose, and throat specialists here at Houston Sinus Surgery have outlined a few of the more common causes of dyspnea.
+To help you better identify what may be causing your breathing issue, Cecil Yeung, MD, and Marcus Hershey, MD are ear, nose, and throat specialists, otherwise known as otolaryngologists, here at Houston Sinus Surgery who have outlined a few of the more common causes of dyspnea.

 For the sake of clarity, we’re going to divide dyspnea into two different categories: acute and ongoing.

 Acute breathing problems can include anything from a respiratory infection that blocks your nasal passageways to extreme temperatures that can make breathing more difficult.
 Other acute breathing issues can be related to:

 - Broken ribs